Abdul Rehman Makki: Early life

-His father Hafiz Abdullah Bahawalpuri was an Ahl-i Hadith preacher, from Puri, India, an alumni of Aligarh Muslim University and University of the Punjab he migrated to Bahawalpur, Pakistan with his family during the partition of India.
+His father Hafiz Abdullah Bahawalpuri was a Ahl-i Hadith preacher, an alumnus of Aligarh Muslim University and University of the Punjab he migrated to Bahawalpur, Pakistan with his family during the partition of India.
 Abdullah was a student leader of the All-India Muslim League and was associated with Muhammad Ali Jinnah.
 Abdullah was the maternal uncle of Hafiz Muhammad Saeed and helped him found JuD and LeT and Makki joined the militant organisation on the request of his father and Saeed, after returning from Saudi Arabia in 1995.
 Saeed, Makki's cousin, is married to his sister, while Makki is married to Saeed's sister.

 Makki passed his matriculation and obtained a BA degree, both in Bahawalpur.
 After that, he completed an MA from University of the Punjab.
 He served as a lecturer with jihadist connections at the International Islamic University in Islamabad in the 1980s during the Afghan jihad.
 He later went to Saudi Arabia during the reign of the Islamist Zia-ul-Haq and obtained a doctorate from the Umm al-Qura University in Mecca (while the BBC reports it was in Islamic politics Makki maintains it was in Hadith sciences) and wrote a research paper on Al-Suyuti.
 He started a business in Mecca and also taught at Umm al-Qura, and in 1992 released a book showing how fedayeen operations are not suicide attacks.